- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Jardine's Lookout

 Jardine’s Lookout is an exclusive residential area located on the mountain above Happy Valley.
 This area is home to an elite community living in large detached houses and luxurious apartment complexes.
 Jardine’s Lookout has plenty of useful amenities, as well as a beautiful landscape of wooded hills and great views over Victoria Harbour.
-There are also international schools nearby for the children of expat families to attend.
+There are also international schools nearby for expat families.

 Kowloon